Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 Luke, Leia, & Han, 12 inch dolls, 3 pack set by Hasbro, 1998

-This set is from the "Action Collection" and includes Luke Skywalker in Tatooine outfit with poncho, Princess Leia in Boushh disguise (1st variation), and Han Solo in Besbin outfit (1st variation).
+This set is from the "Action Collection" and includes Luke Skywalker in Tatooine outfit with poncho, Princess Leia in Boushh disguise (1st variation), and Han Solo in Bespin outfit (1st variation).
 The dolls came in a large box that had the Kenner logo on the back and is dated 1998.
+I was sooooo happy to get this set back in the day!
+All three of these dolls are awesome!
+Both Luke and Han Solo have new head sculpts which are perfect!
+They are so much better than the series 1 head sculpts!
+I believe the Leia head sculpt is the same one that was used for the doll of Leia in Hoth gear released previously in series 8.

 This side of the box shows a different picture of Princess Leia than the back of the box.

 All three of these dolls introduced new head sculpts for these characters.
-A Luke doll similar to this version, but with a different head sculpt, was reissued separately without his poncho, and it had a button on it's back to control the lightsaber slashing action.
+A Luke doll similar to this version in his Tatooine outfit but with a different head sculpt, was reissued separately without his poncho, and it had a button on it's back to control the lightsaber slashing action.

 This version of Princess Leia in Boushh disguise, shown above in the middle, was only available in this three pack set.
-Hasbro also made a different version of Princess Leia in Boushh disguise (2nd variation) that was sold with Han Solo in Carbonite (2nd variation).
-The costume for the 2nd Leia doll was quite different from the one shown above.
-For example it had grey boots instead of brown, and the cape did not have dark brown on the inside (I believe it also had a different head sculpt).
+Hasbro later made a different version of Princess Leia in Boushh disguise (2nd variation) that was sold with Han Solo in Carbonite (2nd variation) in a blue box.
+The costume for the 2nd Leia doll has a few differences from the one shown above.
+For example it has grey boots instead of brown, and the cape does not have dark brown on the inside.
+It also has a very different head sculpt that is much nicer and looks a lot more like Carrie Fisher than the doll shown above.
+The 2nd version of the Carbonite block is completely flat on the front rather than sculpted, and it lights up to show an image of Han Solo in carbonite.

 To summarize, this Star Wars 12 inch doll collection includes at least two versions of all three of these characters based on these same outfits, as well as two versions of the Carbonite block!